 Why is building acoustics so important?
-According to James D. Janning, AIA, CSI for USG Corporation, “In today’s architectural environment, good acoustical design isn’t a luxury- it’s a necessity.
-Acoustics impacts everything from employee productivity in office settings to performance quality in auditoriums to market value of apartments, condominiums, and single-family homes.”[ii]
+According to James D. Janning, AIA, CSI for USG Corporation, “In today’s architectural environment, a good acoustical design isn’t a luxury- it’s a necessity.
+Acoustics impacts everything from employee productivity in office settings to performance quality in auditoriums to the market value of apartments, condominiums, and single-family homes.”[ii]

-To understand how metal roofs affect building acoustics we must first look at what sound is.
+To understand building acoustics in schools and how metal roofs affect building acoustics we must first look at what sound is.
 Sound is a vibration into an elastic medium- air, water, or physical material.
 This medium is elastic because it returns to its normal state after being influenced by sound vibration.
 The more elastic the substance the better it is at conducting sound waves.
 Metal roofs are highly elastic and can even amplify the sound vibrations with increased energy (e.g. energy produce by a falling mass like rain or hail). [iv]